Largest Uranium-producing Countries

 Navoi Mining & Metallurgy Combinat (NMMC) is part of state holding company Kyzylkumredmetzoloto, and handles all the mining and processing of the domestic uranium supply.
 In April 2015, NMMC announced that the government had approved plans to implement 27 projects to modernize its production facilities by 2019.

 Mine production: 1,885 tonnes

-China’s uranium production increased in 2017, reaching 1,885 tonnes compared to 1,616 tonnes the previous year.
+China’s uranium production increased in 2017, reaching 1,885 tonnes; it has held steady there ever since.

-Mine production: 940 tonnes
+Mine production: 801 tonnes

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.

 The country is poised to be a major force in the uranium sector for years to...

 Australia, the third-largest uranium producer in the world, is home to nearly one-third of the world’s...